Gosford High School

 Gosford High School (abbreviated as GHS) is a government-funded co-educational academically selective secondary day school, located in Gosford, in the Central Coast region of New South Wales, Australia.

-Established in 1928, the school enrolled approximately 1,063 students in 2023, from Year 7 to Year 12, of whom one percent identified as Indigenous Australians and fifty-seven percent were from a language background other than English.
+Established in 1928, the school enrolled approximately 1,067 students in 2025, from Year 7 to Year 12, of whom one percent identified as Indigenous Australians and sixty-three percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Michael Smith.

 History

 Gosford High School, operated by the New South Wales Department of Education, was established in 1928, the first secondary school in the Central Coast region, and became a selective high school in 1989.
 The original building was completed in 1929, and consisted of seven classrooms, one science laboratory and an assembly room.
 Students at the school primarily come from the Central Coast region, though students from the Sydney and Lake Macquarie regions comprise a significant portion of the population.
-As of 2014, Gosford High was the only fully selective school on the Central Coast, making admission very competitive.
+As of 2026, Gosford High was the only fully selective school on the Central Coast, making admission very competitive.

 Motto

-The school's Latin motto is spectemur agendo, which is conventionally translated into English as "Judge me by what I do."
-Other translations include Let us be judged by our acts and By our deeds may we be known (this translation is preferred by Camberwell Grammar School in Melbourne, which shares the same motto).
+The school's Latin motto is spectemur agendo, which is conventionally translated into English as "Judge me by my actions" Other translations include Let us be judged by our acts and By our deeds may we be known.

 Staff

 The principal of Gosford High School from 2006 to 2016 was Lynne Searle.
 She was replaced in 2017 by Tony Rudd, the former principal of Manly Selective Campus.
-Tony Rudd retired at the beginning of the 2019 academic year with previous deputy Adrienne Scalese taking over the position temporarily.
-The position of principal is taken by former principal of Narara Valley High School Michael Smith as of the start of term 2 of the 2019 academic year.
+Rudd retired at the beginning of the 2019 academic year with previous deputy Adrienne Scalese taking over the position temporarily.
+The position of principal was taken by former principal of Narara Valley High School Michael Smith as of the start of term 2 of the 2019 academic year.

-Notable among the former staff are Dr Mark Butler (now retired), recipient of the Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools in 2004, who has been elected to the National Curriculum Board, and Rebecca Donoghue, Head of Visual Arts, who received the Minister's Award for Excellence in Teaching in 2013 (now retired, replaced by Wendy Mortimer) and Michael Chamberlain, who was falsely convicted with wife Lindy in the death of their daughter Azaria, later exonerated.
+Notable among the former staff are Mark Butler (now retired), recipient of the Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools in 2004, who has been elected to the National Curriculum Board, Rebecca Donoghue, Head of Visual Arts, who received the Minister's Award for Excellence in Teaching in 2013 and Michael Chamberlain, who was falsely convicted with wife Lindy in the death of their daughter Azaria, later exonerated.

-Current staff include Brian Jackson, a former rugby league football player.